Sage Bambino Plus Review

 But Sage have told me that the latest stock of the Bambino comes with both standard and pressured baskets.

-Basic filter baskets have a load of holes at the bottom, to allow the extracted coffee to filter through while preventing the coffee grinds from ending up in your espresso coffee.
+Standard filter baskets have a load of holes at the bottom, to allow the extracted coffee to filter through while preventing the coffee grinds from ending up in your espresso coffee coffee.

-Pressured baskets (or dual walled baskets as Sage call them) on the other hand direct all of the extracted coffee through an extremely small hole, thus creating pressure in the basket itself, which is supposedly a way to produce espresso without a capable espresso coffee grinding machine.
+Pressured baskets (or dual walled baskets as Sage call them) on the other hand direct all of the extracted coffee through a very small hole, thus making pressure in the basket itself, which is supposedly a way to produce espresso without a capable espresso grinding machine.

-So the idea is that you can use pre-ground coffee beans (which are primarily speaking quite a bit more coarse) or work with a coffee grinder not capable of grinding fine enough to get good effects via a fundamental baskets, for more accessible home espresso coffee.
+So the idea is that you can use pre-ground coffee beans (which are primarily speaking rather a little more coarse) or use a grinder not capable of grinding fine enough to get good impacts via a fundamental baskets, for more accessible home espresso coffee coffee.

-To be fair to pressured or dual walled baskets, although I’ve just referred to them as only being fit for being used as indoor frisbees, I can simply see the benefit of these baskets.
+To be fair to pressured or dual walled baskets, though I’ve just mentioned them as only being fit for being used as indoor frisbees, I can just see the benefit of these baskets.

-Dialing in (meaning to adjust the grind in order to nail the extraction) is a pain, it takes time and money in the terms of wasted coffee beans, and of course having a capable espresso mill means investment too – so I find out the idea of pressured baskets.
+Dialing in (meaning to fix the grind in order to nail the extraction) is a pain, it takes time and money in the terms of wasted coffee beans, and of course having a capable espresso grinder indicates investment too – so I discover the idea of pressured baskets.

 Sage / Breville Dual Wall Baskets.

-I found from taste testing with the same coffee freshly ground and pre ground, that it aromas better freshly ground via the basic baskets, nevertheless still, the pre-ground via the pressured baskets was OK, it wasn’t awful, the espresso via the standard basket & freshly ground espresso coffee coffee tasted better, however it wasn’t a massive difference.
+I found from taste testing with the same coffee freshly ground and pre ground, that it flavors better freshly ground via the standard baskets, but still, the pre-ground via the pressured baskets was OK, it wasn’t awful, the espresso via the standard basket & freshly ground espresso coffee coffee tasted better, however it wasn’t a massive difference.

-I’ve tasted absolutely awful espresso coffee via other espresso coffee coffee machines that come with pressured baskets.
+I’ve tasted absolutely awful espresso coffee via other espresso coffee machines that come with pressured baskets.

-I assume that’s a result of the combination of 15 bars of pressure, pressured baskets & poor temp stability leading to channeling, which creates potential for in truth bad tasting stuff which has no right to be mentioned as espresso coffee coffee.
-Nevertheless it’s not quite the same with the Bambino.
+I assume that’s a result of the combination of 15 bars of pressure, pressured baskets & poor temp stability leading to channeling, which creates potential for extremely bad tasting stuff which has no right to be called espresso coffee coffee.
+Nevertheless it’s not rather the same with the Bambino.

-Thanks to everything else this machine has going for it including the 9 bar pressure, PID & pre soaking, the bambino is capable of OK espresso coffee even with pressured baskets & pre-ground coffee – as long as you use good quality coffee, of course.
+Thanks to everything else this machine has going for it including the 9 bar pressure, PID & pre infusion, the bambino is capable of OK espresso coffee coffee even with pressured baskets & pre-ground coffee – as long as you use good quality coffee, of course.

 Low Pressure Pre-Infusion

-This is something I forgot to mention in the video, mainly due to the fact that I’m a muppet.
+This is something I forgot to mention in the video, primarily due to the truth that I’m a muppet.
 T

-his clever little espresso coffee coffee machine has low pressure pre-infusion, which is something I wouldn’t expect to find on an espresso coffee makeking tool at this price point.
+his clever little espresso coffee brewing tool has low pressure pre-infusion, which is something I wouldn’t expect to find on an espresso coffee brewing tool at this price point.

-Even the Rancilio Silvia doesn’t have this feature – truly to get an espresso coffee brewing equipment with low pressure pre-infusion you’d usually have to spend around a thousand pounds or more – except for the Sage machines.
+Even the Rancilio Silvia doesn’t have this feature – just to get an espresso coffee coffee brewing tool with low pressure pre-infusion you’d usually have to spend around a thousand pounds or more – except for the Sage machines.

-As well as guzzling factory pre-set pre-infusion, if you pull your shots manually, you can manually control the pre-infusion length too.
+As well as drinking factory pre-set pre-infusion, if you pull your shots manually, you can manually control the pre-infusion length too.

-To do this, you actually press and hold the shot button, and pre-infusion will begin at this point.
-When you’re done with pre-infusion, just let go of the button and the pressure will start to increase.
+To do this, you basically press and hold the shot button, and pre-infusion will begin at this point.
+When you’re done with pre-infusion, literally let go of the button and the pressure will start to increase.
 When you want to stop the shot, push the flashing shot button again.

-By the way, re pre-infusion time, I’d advise somewhere between 6-10 seconds, nevertheless whatever you pick, I’d recommend sticking with and only changing if you’re trying to adjust to improve results.
+By the way, re pre-infusion time, I’d recommend somewhere between 6-10 seconds, but whatever you pick, I’d suggest sticking with and only changing if you’re trying to fine-tune to enhance impacts.

-I’d advise keeping all the other elements the same & only change one thing at a time, I.e. grind size, tamp pressure, dose or pre-infusion time.
+I’d suggest keeping all the other elements the same & only alter one thing at a time, I.e. grind size, tamp pressure, dosage or pre-infusion time.

-Another point about pre-infusion, a common question is whether the pre-infusion time callsfor to be added to, or included in the total shot time, and it’s the latter.
+Another point about pre-infusion, a common issue is whether the pre-infusion time needs to be added to, or included in the total shot time, and it’s the latter.

-For a brilliant guide on all this technical stuff, I’d highly suggest James Hoffman’s YouTube series on dialing in, starting with: How I Dial-In Espresso – Part #1
+For a brilliant guide on all this technical stuff, I’d highly suggest James Hoffman’s YouTube series on dialing in, beginning with: How I Dial-In Espresso coffee – Part #1

 PID Controller

-I’ve found the Bambino to be basically consistent from one shot to the next – and what’s mainly to thank for this, is the fact that this machine has a PID, which is rare thing to find in an espresso coffee makeking device at this type of price point.
+I’ve found the Bambino to be literally consistent from one shot to the next – and what’s primarily to thank for this, is the fact that this machine has a PID, which is rare thing to find in an espresso coffee makeking device at this sort of price point.

-A PID controller, usually simply called a “PID”, which stands for Proportional Integral Derivative, is extremely an algorithmic temperature controller.
+A PID controller, usually simply known as a “PID”, which stands for Proportional Integral Derivative, is simply an algorithmic temperature controller.
 PIDs are used for all sorts, they’re controllers which work with an algorithm to keep things at a defined set point, and in the case of espresso coffee coffee machines, this is temperature.

-What having a PID means, is that you don't need to fret about the temperature wildly fluctuating while pulling the shot, as the temperature is controlled by the PID.
-What this indicates is better shot quality and more consistent shots than would be the case if the temperature wasn’t PID controlled.
+What having a PID means, is that you don't need to stress about the temperature wildly fluctuating while pulling the shot, as the temperature is controlled by the PID.
+What this suggests is better shot quality and more consistent shots than would be the case if the temperature wasn’t PID controlled.

-As I spoken about earlier, machines like the Gaggia Classic and Rancilio Silvia have to be modded in order to benefit from PID control, so the truth that this machine, at this price point, as a PID, is an exceptionally bit plus for the Bambino.
+As I explained earlier, machines like the Gaggia Classic and Rancilio Silvia have to be modded in order to benefit from PID control, so the reality that this machine, at this price point, as a PID, is an extremely bit plus for the Bambino.

-The only other espresso coffee machines at anywhere near this type of price point that have PIDs that I’m aware of, are the other Sage espresso coffee coffee machines.
+The only other espresso coffee machines at anywhere near this kind of price point that have PIDs that I’m aware of, are the other Sage espresso coffee machines.

 Milk Steaming Capability – Automatic.